Neutrino texture-zeros after JUNO's first results: Implications for long-baseline neutrino experiments: Conclusion

 \section{Conclusion}

-In this work, we have revisited the viability of Majorana neutrino textures in neutrino mass matrix assuming the charged lepton mass matrix to be diagonal.
+In this work, we have revisited the viability of Majorana neutrino textures in the neutrino mass matrix, assuming the charged lepton mass matrix to be diagonal.
 Using the latest JUNO 2025 results, we constrain the previously allowed one-zero and two-zero textures further in terms of the allowed parameter space.
-While the validity of one-zero textures are not affected by JUNO results, we find that one of the two-zero textures currently allowed by global-fit data gets ruled out by JUNO.
-While PLANCK 2018 bound on the sum of absolute neutrino masses rule out most of these textures, we adopt a conservative approach with regard to cosmology bound and study all the textures currently allowed by JUNO data and constraints from neutrinoless double beta decay from the perspective of future long baseline neutrino experiments like DUNE.
+While the validity of one-zero textures is not affected by JUNO results, we find that one of the two-zero textures currently allowed by global-fit data gets ruled out by JUNO.
+While PLANCK 2018 bounds on the sum of absolute neutrino masses rule out most of these textures, we adopt a conservative approach with regard to cosmology bounds and study all the textures currently allowed by JUNO data and constraints from neutrinoless double beta decay from the perspective of future long-baseline neutrino experiments like DUNE.
+We then extend the analysis to the joint DUNE+T2HK configuration to quantify the improvement arising from their combined sensitivity.
 More specifically, we have examined the implications of one-zero and two-zero neutrino mass textures in the $\sin^{2}\theta_{23}$--$\delta_{\rm CP}$ plane using the projected sensitivity of DUNE, supplemented with external information from JUNO and reactor experiments.
 We find that most of these textures predict highly correlated and restricted regions that are consistent with current global-fit constraints.
 This also helps future experiments like DUNE to discriminate further among these textures.
-More data from JUNO will be able to constrain these textures more while considering other future long baseline experiments should rule out more of the currently allowed parameter space of these texture-zero scenarios.
+Future JUNO data will further tighten the restrictions on these textures, and the combined analysis of T2HK and DUNE excludes much of the remaining allowed parameter space of these texture-zero scenarios.
 While our analysis has been agnostic about UV completions behind these textures, narrowing down the list of allowed textures will also constrain the possible symmetry realizations in a UV-complete setup.

 \acknowledgments The work of D.B. is supported by the Science and Engineering Research Board (SERB), Government of India grants MTR/2022/000575 and CRG/2022/000603.
-D.D. acknowledges support from the Focus Area Science Technology Summer Fellowship of the three National Science Academies of India, which enabled a research visit to the Physical Research Laboratory, Ahmedabad.
+D.D. acknowledges support from the Focus Area Science Technology Summer Fellowship 2025 of the three National Science Academies of India, which enabled a research visit to the Physical Research Laboratory, Ahmedabad.